Vijesh-Krishna/Portfolio/README.md

 ---

+### Update - adding new projects and internship details soon.

+---
 If this portfolio resonates with you or your organization, I’d love to connect and collaborate on similar **tech-for-social-good** initiatives.

 **– Vijesh Krishna**